The sequel to my 2019 novel, John J. McDermott & the 1971 U.S. Open, is finally for sale at Amazon.

 He wants to know if you simply didn’t find the story intriguing or the characters engaging.
-If he fell short, you’re his best chance of figuring out he did and, just maybe, why.
+If he fell short (and he surely did), you’re his best chance of figuring out how he did and maybe even why.

 The writer wants you to ask how you decided on the book’s sequence.
 He wants you to ask how you were able to handle the different times and places while maintaining the book’s coherence and flow.

 The writer wants to be asked why he decided to write a book at all?